-Ahab finds himself in a sticky situation with the Syrians and appeals to Jehoshaphat king of Judah to join him in battle against Ben Hadad, whom he had previously failed to kill, and the Syrian army.
+Ahab finds himself in a sticky situation with the Syrians and appeals to Jehoshaphat king of Judah to join him in the battle against Ben Hadad, whom he had previously failed to kill, and the Syrian army.
 Jehoshaphat urges Ahab to seek the counsel of the LORD, the true God of Abraham, Isaac, and Jacob.
 Ahab instead seeks counsel from 400 false prophets who prophesy that the Arameans will fall before Ahab and Jehoshaphat's armies; however, Micaiah, the prophet of the LORD, prophesies of Israel's defeat, "If you ever return in peace, the LORD has not spoken by me" (2 Chron.
 18:27).
-As a result of this prophecy Ahab casts him into prison.
+As a result of this prophecy, Ahab casts him into prison.

 Ahab thinks that he can outsmart God by disguising himself during the battle with the Arameans to prevent his own death.
 A random arrow pierces through a chink in his armor, and he dies.

 In the military, snipers have a saying, "You may run, but you'll just die tired."
 You can't outrun the sniper; even more, you cannot hide from God.
 Ahab tries.
 Ahab loses.

 Just as a random arrow finds a chink in Ahab's armor, so death and judgment eventually find all people.
 No disguise hides a wicked man from God.
 Ahab actually thought that he could outsmart God.
 He could not.

 What does Micaiah's response to King Ahab's question about the Syrians reveal about the spiritual state of the prophets who served during his reign?
 How does Ahab seek to avert his death?
 What does this reveal about Ahab and his view of God?

 Why does the LORD send a seer to rebuke Jehoshaphat?
 What does this reveal about helping wicked people?